-The Showroom presents All of your Stars are but Dust on my Shoes, the first solo exhibition in the UK of artist Haig Aivazian.
+Between 26 January and 26 March 2022 The Showroom presented All of your Stars are but Dust on my Shoes, the first solo exhibition in the UK of artist Haig Aivazian.

-The exhibition brings together new iterations of Aivazian’s long-term research surrounding surveillance strategies in public space, and includes a new presentation of the eponymous video essay, All of your Stars are but Dust on my Shoes, in which Aivazian opens up reflections upon the use of light to spot, invigilate and make visible; as well as its use as a tool to divert attention.
+The exhibition brought together new iterations of Aivazian’s long-term research surrounding surveillance strategies in public space, and included a new presentation of the eponymous video essay, All of your Stars are but Dust on my Shoes, in which Aivazian opened up reflections upon the use of light to spot, invigilate and make visible; as well as its use as a tool to divert attention.

 Tracing the public administration of light and darkness as a policing strategy, the work focuses as much on where light is shed as on what is purposely left in the dark.
 The video is comprised of found footage and material from the artist’s own phone, creating an associative genealogy from whale oil lamps to gas lanterns to LED bulbs; from blackouts to curfews.
 Layering, splicing, and confronting these disparate sources of sound and image, Aivazian generates a sensorial meditation on how the fundamentals of human vision - light hitting the retina - have been mechanised into tools that capture our movements, be it in everyday life or on screen.